The fastest VPNs of 2020

 The 5 fastest VPNs we've tested

-We've speed tested over 10 different VPNs and scored them on download, upload and ping.
-The 5 VPNs in the table below scored the highest in all three tests.
+We've tested over 10 different VPNs and scored them on download speed, upload speed and ping.
+The five VPNs in the table below scored the highest in all three tests.

-Want to know how we speed test VPNs?
-Scroll further down the page for more details on the speed testing process and methodology.
+Want to know how we test VPNs?
+Read more about our speed testing process and methodology.

-We've speed tested a number of VPNs in 2019 and collated the results below.
-We run three consecutive speed tests for download, upload and ping speed with the VPN disconnected to establish a baseline broadband speed.
-Next, we run three tests across the same criteria when connected to the VPN's AU servers (where applicable) then another three tests connected to the VPN's North American servers (where applicable).
+We've tested a range of VPNs in 2019 and collated the results below.
+To achieve these results, we ran three consecutive speed tests for download, upload and ping speed with the VPN disconnected to establish a baseline broadband speed.
+Next, we ran three tests across the same criteria when connected to the VPN's Australian servers (where applicable) then another three tests connected to the VPN's North American servers (where applicable).

-We then calculated the difference (increase/decrease) between the disconnected control test and the connected AU and US server tests and assigned each VPN a score based on its overall download, upload and ping performance.
+We then calculated the difference (increase/decrease) between the disconnected control test and the connected Australian and American server tests and assigned each VPN a score based on its overall download, upload and ping performance.

 Note: This selection of VPNs isn't indicative of the entire market.
 We're testing more VPNs every day and adding the results as we go.